 How is Your Personal Credit Score Calculated?

-In 1989, the FICO Score was introduced as the formula banks and other lenders started using to evaluate the creditworthiness of a potential consumer.
-Your FICO score is based upon data collected by the consumer credit bureaus.
+The BEACON Score was introduced as the formula banks and other lenders started using to evaluate the creditworthiness of a potential consumer.
+Your BEACON score is based upon data collected by the consumer credit bureaus.
 The three biggest are Experian, Transunion, and Equifax.
-All three of the major credit bureaus use the same basic scale from 300 to 850 to rank your credit, but the scores are rarely exactly the same.
+All three of the major credit bureaus use the same basic scale from 300 to 900 to rank your credit, but the scores are rarely exactly the same.

-That said, the fundamental formula used to calculate your FICO score is pretty straightforward and universally used:
+That said, the fundamental formula used to calculate your BEACON score is pretty straightforward and universally used:

-- 35% Payment History: Late payments, bankruptcy, judgments, settlements, charge offs, repossessions, and liens will all reduce you score.
+- 35% Payment History: Late payments, bankruptcy, judgments, settlements, charge offs, repossessions, and liens will all reduce your score.

 - 30% Amounts Owed: There are several specific metrics including debt to credit limit ratio, the number of accounts with balances, the amount owed across different types of accounts, and the amount paid down on installment loans.